-- 9. (1) There shall be such categories of members of the Charity as the Byelaws shall prescribe.
-The qualifications, method and terms of admission, rights, privileges and obligations of each of the categories of membership shall be as prescribed in the Byelaws. - (2) The Board of Trustees may not directly or indirectly alter the rights or obligations attached to a class of membership except as provided in this section.
+- 9. (1) There shall be such categories of members Individual Member and Organisational Members of the Charity as the byelaws Board of Trustees shall prescribe from time to time.
+The qualifications, method and terms of admission, rights, privileges and obligations of each of the categories of membership shall be as prescribed below and in the Standing Orders Byelaws. - (2) At the date of adoption of these revised Articles the classes of membership are Organisational (Full, Contingent or Affiliate) and Individual (Full Clinical, Full Non-clinical, Therapist-in-Training, Student, Affiliate or Retired). - (3) Full individual (Full Clinical and Full non-Clinical) members (and Full Organisational Members) shall each be eligible to vote and Full Organisational Members shall be eligible to sponsor individuals for membership of UKCP. - (4) The Board of Trustees may not directly or indirectly alter the rights or obligations attached to a class of membership except as provided in this section.